fkaduk/kobodeck/README.md

    Wallabag

-Note that Wallabako will also automatically fetch read/unread statuses Plato metadata, on top of the built-in Nickel interface shipped with the Kobo.
+Note that Wallabako will also automatically fetch read/unread statuses Plato and Koreader metadata, on top of the built-in Nickel interface shipped with the Kobo.